chinmayto/terraform-aws-eks-deep-dive/README.md

-# Building an Amazon EKS Cluster from Scratch with Terraform
+# Building an Amazon EKS Cluster with raw Terraform Resources

 Most guides for provisioning Amazon EKS use the AWS community Terraform module for convenience.
 While this is great for speed, it often abstracts away what’s actually happening behind the scenes.